All Town Aren't We: Reception

 All Town Aren’t We received praise for its emotional depth and grassroots storytelling.
 Critics highlighted it as a rare portrayal of lower-league football with honesty and care.
 Entertainment.ie called it “one of the most breathtaking sporting stories of all time.”

-IMDb users responded enthusiastically, with one review stating: “Best football documentary I’ve ever watched… captured the club, the players, the fans and a community spirit.”

 Release

 Following its release, the documentary sparked increased interest in the club, including boosted merchandise sales and local screenings at Parkway Cinema in Cleethorpes.